Tijani-Dia/dj-tracker/docs/dashboard.md

 ## Query groups

-A query group, as the name suggests, is a group of queries that occur together; generaly inside a full request-response cycle.
+A query group, as the name suggests, is a group of queries that occur together; generally inside a full request-response cycle.

 The list of all query groups is available at `/dj-tracker/query-groups/`.
 It allows sorting them by date, number of queries or number of occurrences.
 Similar to the requests page, it also allows filtering query groups to only show those where a N+1 situation was detected.